-He spent 2.5 years travelling to the end of South America, ran out of money, moved home to work and save up money for the next leg, then set about travelling Africa to the Middle East, up into the ‘Stans and across Russia.
+He spent 2.5 years traveling to the end of South America, ran out of money, moved home to work and save up money for the next leg, then set about travelling Africa to the Middle East, up into the ‘Stans and across Russia.
 Some four and a half years of travel before concluding his journey.

-In his afternoon seminar he shared tales from his trips and some of the lessons he learned from all his time on the road.
-Like, to travel cheap you need the dollar cost averaging of truly long term travel.
+In his afternoon seminar, he shared tales from his trips and some of the lessons he learned from all his time on the road.
+Like, to travel cheap you need the dollar-cost averaging of truly long term travel.

 Shorter trips will necessarily be more expensive.
 Life on the road is actually quite cheap–it doesn’t cost that much to live on the road, the real “cost” associated with it, is in giving up an earned income during that time.